 About Cleopatra’s Sisters

-This organization, originally called Cleopatra’s Daughters, began in 1992, founded by 10 women in hope of providing a place for minority women discuss current issues.
+This organization, originally called Cleopatra’s Daughters, began in 1992, founded by 10 women in the hope of providing a place for the fellowship and sisterhood of women of color.

-Cleopatra’s Sisters is an organization for women of different ethnic, racial and religious backgrounds.
+Cleopatra’s Sisters serve as a support group for women of different cultures, and that focuses on the issues that they face in society.
+This organization is directed towards, but not limited to minority women in the Washington College Community.
+Its aim is to educate the community on the role that women of all cultures have played in the community.
 Cleopatra’s sisters stand on seven principles: sisterhood, respect, unity, peace, patience, pride and love.
 Cleopatra’s Sisters are active members of the Washington College and Chestertown community.
 The sisters are involved in community service programs and advocate for women issues.
-The sisters embrace and celebrate racial, ethnic, and religious heritage months.

 The philanthropic work done by Cleopatra’s Sisters revolves around providing the community with STD Awareness.
 We are driven to provide the community with STD Awareness because although STDs serve as the cause of suffering many people of both genders, we recognize the large effect it has on the life of women due to the fact that STDs are usually harder to detect in women.
 Therefore, it is our intention to raise STD, which the hope to sooth the suffering of many women and lower the STDs.